ALSchwalm/transient/docs/cli/run.md

 steps outlined above.
 It will not start the guest virtual machine.

 - `-copy-in-before`: Copy the contents of a host directory to a location on the guest before booting the VM.
+This will only copy to the first `-image` specified.
 For example `-copy-in-before path/on/host:/path/on/guest`

 - `-copy-out-after`: Copy the contents of a guest directory to a location on the hose after shutting down the VM.
+This will only copy from the first `-image` specified.
 For example `-copy-out-after path/on/host:/path/on/guest`

 - `-qemu-bin-name NAME`: Use `NAME` instead of `qemu-system-x86_64` as the QEMU binary.